NachoColl/blockchain-web-services/docs/index.md

 ## Fundamentals

 Blockchain Web Services is a set of solutions on top of blockchain(s) to help companies, individuals and governments embrace the blockchain revolution.
 It aims to spread the overall adoption by dropping blockchain infrastructure complexities from creative workflows.
-Our objective is to enable those actors to focus on their solutions and how they add value to their companies and society.
+Our objective is to enable anyone to focus on building solutions as they are currently used to.

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />